THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 We become so involved!
 So busy!
 Our activities go unchecked for a period of time.
 Then we get a visit from the Lord.
 Our works and motives are exposed to His absolute holiness, absolute righteousness, and absolute love.
 The secrets of our heart are displayed before us, before God, and sometimes before the rest of the universe it seems.
 This is the fire of the Lord falling on our sacrifice.

 If our works have been performed by the Spirit of the Lord we have nothing to be concerned about.
 The Word of God abides forever.
 Fiery trials refine the Word of God in us.

 If our works have proceeded from an obligation of religious duty only, or from our ignorance of the will of Christ for our life, or from our spiritual ambitions, or from an attempt to use the Holy Spirit of God instead of being used by the Spirit, then our works and motives will not stand up under the test of Divine fire.

 We will be saved personally if we maintain a steadfast faith in the Lord Jesus Christ, so we can stand and serve God another day.
 But Christian works that have not been performed in the Spirit of God will not abide before Him whose eyes are as a flame of fire.

-When we see Him in all of His perfection of holiness we shall say with Job: “I have heard of thee by the hearing of the ear: but now mine eye seeth thee.
-Wherefore I abhor myself, and repent in dust and ashes” (Job 42:5,6).
+When we see Him in all of His perfection of holiness we shall say with Job: “I have heard of you by the hearing of the ear, but now my eye sees you.
+Therefore I abhor myself, and repent in dust and ashes” (Job 42:5,6).